roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

  "Lick it out of me," Stella interrupted as she collapsed onto the settee almost on top of Amy.
 "Lick his spunk out of me, Amy."

  Five minutes later and Stella, still with the skirt around her waist and her tits bulging over her bra cups, sat on the sofa smoking.
-Report_Story #6